 While I’m visiting my family in Japan, I have asked several blogger friends to blog-sit for me and today’s sitter is Raymund from Ang Sarap (A Tagalog word for “It’s Delicious”).
 He’s my last guest blogger during my trip.

 I told Raymund once that if I ever become a billionaire (not a millionaire haha), I would want to hire him as my private chef.
-The main reason why I said that is because he posts delicious food almost every day, and they are not just Filipino dishes but include many other international recipes as well.
+The main reason why I said that is because he posts delicious food almost every day.
+They are not just Filipino dishes but include many other international recipes as well.
 When you visit his blog and see the category list on the right-hand side, you will immediately see the cuisine’s names there.
 As of today, he has made dishes from 55 different countries.
 Me?
 Maybe less than 8-10 if “non-authentic” recipes count!

 Since I started blogging, I learned that my Filipino food blogger friends (male and female) are passionate about food, just like Ray whom I introduced to you last week.
 That’s probably the reason why we don’t see too many Filipino restaurants even in a big city; they are all cooking at home for the family!